 - 1. The auditors' report expresses an unmodified opinion on whether the financial statements of Murray Manor were prepared in accordance with GAAP. - 2.
 Material weaknesses were not identified during the audit of the financial statements. - 3.
 No instances of noncompliance material to the financial statements of Murray Manor were disclosed during the audit. - 4.
 No material weaknesses were identified during the audit of the major federal award programs. - 5.
 The auditors' report on compliance for the major federal award programs for Murray Manor expresses an unmodified opinion. - 6.
-The audit disclosed no findings required to be reported. - 7.
+Audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) are reported on this Schedule. - 7.
 The programs tested as major programs were: